Ramesses I: Death

+Given that Ramesses was previously a vizier, it's likely that he had commissioned a tomb in Saqqara that went unused due to his accession to pharaoh.
+The unused outer and inner coffins that were made when he was a vizier were later taken to Gurob for use in the burial of his great-grandson Ramesses-Meryamun-Nebweben, and the inscriptions were changed to his name instead of that of Ramesses I, although only the outer coffin was ultimately used, and the inner one was found by archeologists in a pit in Medinet Habu.
+He is known to us only from the inscriptions of his coffins.
+The identity of his mother is unknown.
+He spent his life in the Mer-wer harem (modern day Gurob), and was buried nearby after his death in his 30s.

 Ramesses was buried in the Valley of the Kings.
 His tomb, discovered by Giovanni Belzoni in 1817 and designated KV16, is small in size and gives the impression of having been completed with haste.
 Joyce Tyldesley states that Ramesses I's tomb consisted of a single corridor and one unfinished room whose walls, after a hurried coat of plaster, were painted to show the king with his gods, with Osiris allowed a prominent position.
 The red granite sarcophagus too was painted rather than carved with inscriptions which, due to their hasty preparation, included a number of unfortunate errors.